• course Info

 • Kurt W. Oster, LBS, LICSW-S, LCSW-QS, BCD, Registered Play Therapistâ„¢

-Mr. Oster holds a Bachelor of Arts with Honors in Urban Studies from Rutgers University, a Master in Social Work (MSW) from the University of Pennsylvania, a Master of Arts in Teaching (MAT) from the University of Southern California, and a Master of Science (MS) in Homeland Security and Emergency Management from Colorado Technical University.
-Additionally, Mr. Oster holds certifications including the ADHD-Certified Clinical Services Professional (ADHD-CCSP), Autism Spectrum Disorder-Clinical Specialist (ASD-CS), Certified Clinical Trauma Professional (CCTP), and FEMA Professional Continuity Practitioner, Level I.
+Mr. Oster holds a Bachelor of Arts with Honors in Urban Studies from Rutgers University, a Master of Social Work (MSW) from the University of Pennsylvania, a Master of Arts in Teaching (MAT) from the University of Southern California, and a Master of Science (MS) in Homeland Security and Emergency Management from Colorado Technical University.
+He is also a Certified Clinical Trauma Professional (CCTP) and a FEMA Professional Continuity Practitioner, Level I.

 Disclosure